 Another popular video, 101 Ways to Display Shells, was compiled from photos and video provided by Sanibel Shell Club members.
 This was a well-received video, as everyone who beachcombs is looking for cute and unusual ways to display their finds.
 Olive shells in an oversized martini glass, junonias on coral, starfish around a door jamb, little shells within big shells, shells sorted by size, by color, or by species, plants in shells, shells in deviled egg dishes, and on and on and on.
 Several viewers asked specifically when this video would air because they did not want to miss it.

-If you missed watching live, you can still view the show and the videos at the Club’s website at sanibelshellclub.com/virtual-shell-show-videos.
+If you missed watching live, you can still view the show and the videos at the Club’s website.

-The 85th Annual Shell Show will be back in person March 3–5, 2022, at the Sanibel Community House.
-See you there!
+The 85th Annual Shell Show was back in person March 3–5, 2022, at the Sanibel Community House.

 All photos and information courtesy of the Sanibel-Captiva Shell Club.
 The Sanibel Shell Club would like to thank the committee of Clair Beckmann (Chair), Mary Burton, Connie Jump, Joyce Matthys, Phyllis Sharp, Diane Thomas, and Joe Timko, with a special shout out to Connie Jump without whom the show would not have gone on.
 Huge gratitude to the sponsors, the videographers, the folks who allowed us to film them, and most of all…the viewers.